 Barbara McClintock (1902 – 1992) – Won the Nobel Prize for Physiology or Medicine in 1983 for her discovery of genetic transposition and “jumping” genes.

-Gertrude Belle Elion (1918 – 1999) – Won a Nobel Prize in 1988 in Physiology and Medicine.
+Gertrude Belle Elion (1918 – 1999) – Won a Nobel Prize for Physiology and Medicine in 1988.
 She was the first woman inducted into the National Inventors Hall of Fame for her discovery of drugs to treat cancer, viruses, and auto-immune diseases.